Part Two of our Series, Renovate or Relocate: Pros & Cons

 Thinking of starting from scratch with a new build?
 Be aware that most new lots are much smaller than those of older homes.
 Furthermore, new neighborhoods where these homes are built are usually clear-cut and lack landscaping, which will take years to reestablish.
 If a big backyard or wooded lot is a must-have, you may want to stay where you are.

-Whatever your circumstance, a call to a quality design build firm is a great first step before making your decision.
+Whatever your circumstance, a call to a quality design build firm is a great first step before making your decision whether to renovate or relocate.
 At Nip Tuck Remodeling, we listen to all our clients and are upfront about their best options.
 Feel free to contact us if we can be of any help.

 Stay tuned next month for the final blog in our series, where we’ll explore reconfiguring your space vs. adding on.